 Long before rehabilitation programs were established in Sanatorium Board institutions, TB patients often embarked on their own independent schemes to prepare themselves for future careers and occupy their time in hospital.
-Some of them found jobs in the various sanatorium departments, and of these.
+Some of them found jobs in the various sanatorium departments, and of these, many liked the work so well that they remained at their posts long after they had fully recovered.

 One such person is Laura E. Delamater, chief laboratory technician at Assiniboine Hospital, Brandon.
 Back in the midthirties when Laura, then a high school student, was being treated for TB at Manitoba Sanatorium, Ninette, she started part-time work for Joe Scott in the sanatorium laboratory.
 She began by doing book work and charts, then gradually worked up through the department learning the various procedures.
-"It was then that I found out," she said later, "that I really never wanted to do anything else."
+"It was then that I found out." she said later, "that I really never wanted to do anything else."